foxdonut/meiosis-examples/examples/tutorial/lessons/06-scan-mithril.md

 ### Putting it all together

-Now that we have `scan`, we can improve our setup code.
+Now that we have `scan`, we can improve our Meiosis pattern setup code.
 Previously, we had:

 ```js
 var model = 0;